Nursing Student Handbook

 - The Dean will select this student with input from the faculty.

-Students who earn the highest GPA (Outstanding Academic Achievement Award) will automatically receive awards based on the following criteria and need no faculty nomination or vote.
-The School of Nursing faculty recognize two graduating students, one from the 4 year track and one from the RN completion track, for the highest academic achievement in the graduating class.
-Graduating RN-BSN track students for the academic year will be recognized at the May nursing ceremony.
+- Student who earns the highest GPA.
 In the case of more than one student with the highest academic performance as indicated by the overall grade point average, additional factors considered in selecting the recipient are: the grade point average for courses taken at USC Upstate, the grade point average for courses within the nursing major, outside activities, and time for degree completion.

 Standardized Testing (Four Year Students)